Opinion: I asked several people well past retirement age why they keep working. Here’s what they told me | KRDO

 Yes, I teach to earn my keep, but also because I love what I do.
 That may be the secret of working well past the time society tells us we’re supposed to retire.

 It helps that being a yoga instructor is a line of work that keeps me physically agile and mentally sharp.
-When I was 50, I started the daily practice of doing the same number of Sun Salutations — a complicated series of yoga poses that require both strength and flexibility — that correspond to my age.
+When I turned 50, I started the practice each birthday of doing the same number of Sun Salutations — a complicated series of yoga poses that require both strength and flexibility — that corresponded to my age.
 I continue that tradition more than a quarter-century later.

 In many non-western countries old people are revered and are considered the holders of wisdom.
 In the US, it’s just the opposite.
 I am saddened when I hear people speak dismissively about their elders, but I’m always appalled at how readily old people perpetuate ageism against themselves.
 And it’s especially disappointing to hear people attributing verbal mistakes made by the president — a man who overcame a severe stuttering problem by sheer will — to his age.